Mary Vance, NC, Guest

 - Thyroid glandular product (porcine) combined with a nutritional support supplement containing selenuim, zinc, B vitamins, and adaptogenic herbs.

 - Probiotics to promote healthy gut flora and combat constipation.
 Magnesium may help, too.
 One ounce of this water kefir daily is a great start.
+(But, be cautious if you have candida)

 - Vitamin C to support adrenal and immune function